Equivalence Checking of Sequential Quantum Circuits: Equivalence Checking

 There are two major difficulties in designing an algorithm for equivalence checking of quantum circuits.
 As in checking classical circuits, it is desirable to find an upper bound of the length of the needed input sequences.
 On the other hand, the input state space of a classical circuit is finite; in contrast, the input state of a quantum circuit is a continuum.
-These difficulties are resolved by the following theorem showing that equivalence checking of quantum Mealy machines can be done using only input sequences taken from some given bases and of length quadratic in the dimensions of the state Hilbert spaces of the machines.
+These difficulties are resolved by the following theorem showing that equivalence checking of quantum Mealy machines can be done using only input sequences taken from some given basis and of length quadratic in the dimensions of the state Hilbert spaces of the machines.
+Surprisingly, the length of checking input sequences is independent of the dimension of the input space.